ekxide/iceoryx2-book/source/fundamentals/shared-memory.md

 up requiring multiple times more memory than the actual payload size and costing more computing power.
 This increases in proportion to the number of participants.

+Furthermore, while shared memory only interacts with the kernel during creation, mapping, or deletion, communicating over mechanisms such as the network stack often involves multiple kernel interactions during the communication, which results in more overhead and thus communication latency.

 Zero-copy communication significantly reduces both memory usage and processing overhead, improving performance especially for large data transfers.